-New wireless sensor for monitoring room occupancy and utilisation
+New people flow sensor for monitoring room utilisation

 Pressac Communications has added a new product to its already impressive portfolio of smart occupancy monitoring sensors.
 The people flow sensor uses time of flight technology to detect when a person walks towards or away from it.
 It’s designed to be mounted above a single doorway to detect the in- and out-flow of a room.
 The data is privacy and GDPR compliant – the sensors don’t use cameras or personal information, so the data is fully anonymous.